 Typical reasons for declined transactions are:

-- First transaction in contactless as you need to perform a Chip & Pin transaction to enable contactless payments
+- First transaction in contactless: you need to perform a Chip & Pin transaction to enable contactless payments

 - You’ve reached the limit for contactless transactions

 - The transaction value is higher than the balance on the card

 - Your card is locked or the switch that would allow that transaction is not enabled